 Flat Roofing – Low Slope Roofs

-Bowles Roofing have been installing, repairing and replacing flat roofs in Ocala and the surrounding area since 1984.
+Bowles Roofing have been installing, repairing and replacing flat roofs in Tallahassee and the surrounding area since 1984.
 Flat roofs have many applications for both residential and commercial uses.
 For residential applications, flat roofs are ideal when a homeowner wishes to add on a lanai or sunroom.
 The flat roof will blend much more effectively with the home and look aesthetically better versus unblended roof pitches.
 Many commercial buildings prefer flat roofing as they offer a better way to place HVAC units and other equipment without tying up high traffic areas at ground level.
 This also allows easy access for HVAC maintenance or repair.
 Regardless of whether you are installing a new flat roof, replacing or repairing, the professionals at Bowles Roofing have a flat roof solution to meet your needs.

-Advantages of flat roofs:
+What are the advantages of flat roofs:

 - Flat roofs typically have a lower cost associated with construction.
 Because they use less space than a pitched roof there are less materials and less labor needed to install, repair and maintain them

 - In a world where energy costs often fluctuate, flat roofs can save you money.
 In most cases flat roofs are more energy efficient.
 New materials, and innovative insulation methods where a membrane system is applied over rigid insulation, will keep energy costs down.
 Another popular option is to apply reflective material to the roof.
 This is called a “cool” roof and will also lower energy costs

 - For a business or home that wants to install solar panels, a flat roof makes an excellent base for their installation